-A band manager is someone who generally takes care of the "business" of a band, but that doesn't mean that you shouldn't be on top of your music career before a manager comes into the picture - or that there aren't things you should be doing even if you have a manager on board.
-These band management 101 basics - that is, band management for bands basics - make a good checklist of the things you should be doing from day one of your band's life.
+A band manager is someone who generally takes care of the "business" of a band, but that doesn't mean that you shouldn't be on top of your music career before a manager comes into the picture—or that there aren't things you should be doing even if you have a manager on board.
+These band management basics make a good checklist of the things you should be doing from day one of your band's life.

 Find the Band

 Unless you're a solo artist, it goes without saying that the first part of managing your band is actually FINDING the band.
 Look for musicians with whom you share musical interests, of course, and also look for musicians that have the same attitude toward things like practicing and songwriting that you do.
 Remember, if all goes well, you're going to be spending a lot of time with these people, and it is worth being clear up front about expectations.

 Practice Makes Perfect

 You can be the most gifted musician in the world, and you still need to practice.
 Good bands rehearse.
 Sticking to a practice schedule is a good way to keep everyone on track.
 If you find that committing to practicing is hard for you, or someone in your band just refuses to stick to the practice schedule, it may be time for a change.

 The first step to getting noticed for any band is to record a demo.
 Demo recording doesn't have to be expensive and complicated.
 The important thing is having a short set of recordings on hand, so you have a way to promote your music.